What are ANTIOXIDANTS?

-Antioxidants are naturally produced in the body and are also found in food.
-The following are the major types of antioxidants:
+Antioxidants are naturally produced in the body and found in food.
+The following are the major types of antioxidants and their food sources:

-#1 Glutathione: Produced naturally in the body as well as found in foods like whey protein, spinach, okra, asparagus, avocado, non pasteurised milk etc.
+#1 Glutathione: Produced naturally in the body and found in foods like whey protein, spinach, okra, asparagus, avocado, non pasteurised milk etc.

 #3 Vitamin C: A water-soluble vitamin found in foods like tomato, cabbage, cauliflower, green pepper, red pepper, spinach etc.

-#4 Vitamin E: A fat-soluble vitamin found in foods like almond, spinach, pumpkin, peanut, sunflower seed, avocado etc.
+#4 Vitamin E: A fat-soluble vitamin found in almond, spinach, pumpkin, peanut, sunflower seed, avocado etc.

-#5 Beta carotene: A fat-soluble organic compound and is found in foods like – spinach, lettuce, red pepper, broccoli etc.
+#5 Beta carotene: A fat-soluble organic compound found in foods like spinach, lettuce, red pepper, broccoli etc.

-#6 Vitamin A: A fat-soluble vitamin found in food like – egg yolk, milk, organ meat etc.
+#6 Vitamin A: A fat-soluble vitamin found in egg yolk, milk, organ meat etc.